astropy/astropy-helpers/README.rst

 The easiest way to get set up with astropy-helpers in a new package is to use the `package-template <http://docs.astropy.org/projects/package-template>`_ that we provide.
+This template is specifically designed for use with the helpers, so using it avoids some of the tedium of setting up the heleprs.

 However, we now go through the steps of adding astropy-helpers as a submodule to a package in case you wish to do so manually.
 First, add astropy-helpers as a submodule at the root of your repository::